dolf3131/qiskit_algorithms_V2/README.md

 ## 2. Introduction to Fisher Adam (FAdam)

-[cite_start]Fisher Adam (FAdam) is an enhanced optimization algorithm building upon the Adam optimizer's mathematical foundation, re-examined through the lens of Information Geometry and Riemannian Geometry[cite: 1]. [cite_start]According to the paper, Adam approximates Natural Gradient Descent (NGD) by utilizing a diagonal empirical Fisher Information Matrix (FIM)[cite: 1].
+Fisher Adam (FAdam) is an enhanced optimization algorithm building upon the Adam optimizer's mathematical foundation, re-examined through the lens of Information Geometry and Riemannian Geometry[cite: 1]. [cite_start]According to the paper, Adam approximates Natural Gradient Descent (NGD) by utilizing a diagonal empirical Fisher Information Matrix (FIM).

-[cite_start]FAdam proposes several corrections to the original Adam algorithm to address its inherent flaws[cite: 1]:
+FAdam proposes several corrections to the original Adam algorithm to address its inherent flaws:

-* [cite_start]Enhanced momentum calculations [cite: 1]
+* Enhanced momentum calculations
-* [cite_start]Adjusted bias corrections [cite: 1]
+* Adjusted bias corrections
-* [cite_start]Adaptive epsilon [cite: 1]
+* Adaptive epsilon
-* [cite_start]Gradient clipping [cite: 1]
+* Gradient clipping
-* [cite_start]Refined weight decay term based on a new theoretical framework [cite: 1]
+* Refined weight decay term based on a new theoretical framework

-[cite_start]These modifications enable FAdam to demonstrate superior performance across diverse domains such as Large Language Models (LLMs), Automatic Speech Recognition (ASR), and Vector Quantized Variational Autoencoders (VQ-VAE), achieving state-of-the-art results in ASR[cite: 1].
+These modifications enable FAdam to demonstrate superior performance across diverse domains such as Large Language Models (LLMs), Automatic Speech Recognition (ASR), and Vector Quantized Variational Autoencoders (VQ-VAE), achieving state-of-the-art results in ASR.

 ## 3. Project Structure